nnMIL: A generalizable multiple instance learning framework for computational pathology

-Averaged across all nine biomarkers, nnMIL consistently outperformed other MIL methods across four pathology foundation models (Virchow2, GigaPath, UNI, and H0).
-Specifically, nnMIL with Virchow2 as the feature extractor achieved the highest performance with a mean AUC of 0.795, surpassing ABMIL and DSMIL\cite{li2021dual} by 3.3–4.1\% ($P$ < 0.001)(\textbf{\cref{fig:figure3} (a)}, \textbf{Extended Data \cref{fig:rank_all} (b)}, and \textbf{Extended Data \cref{tab:biomarker_gigapath,tab:biomarker_h0,tab:biomarker_uni,tab:biomarker_virchow2}}).
+Averaged across all nine biomarkers, nnMIL consistently outperformed other MIL methods across four pathology foundation models (GigaPath, H0, UNI, and Virchow2).
+Specifically, nnMIL with Virchow2 as the feature extractor achieved the highest performance with a mean performance of 0.794, surpassing ABMIL and DSMIL\cite{li2021dual} by 3.3--4.1\% ($P$~<~0.001; \textbf{\cref{fig:figure3} (a)}, \textbf{\hyperref[edfig:1]{Extended Data Fig. 1} (b)}, and \textbf{\hyperref[tab:biomarker_gigapath]{Supplementary Tables 5--8}}).
 To further assess performance for individual biomarkers, we compared all MIL methods using Virchow2 as the feature extractor (\textbf{\cref{fig:figure3} (b)-(m)}).
 For protein expression prediction, nnMIL significantly outperformed all competing approaches on ER, HER2, and PR in the BCNB dataset ($P$ < 0.001).
-For gene mutation prediction (\textit{BRAF}, \textit{KRAS} and \textit{IDH}), nnMIL ranked the first on four out of six external evaluation datasets.
-In addition, nnMIL outperformed all comparison methods in WGD and TMB prediction, achieving high AUCs of 0.845 and 0.876, respectively, and attained the second-best performance on aneuploidy prediction (Pearson’s r = 0.630 $vs$ 0.637 for TransMIL\cite{shao2021transmil}).
-Collectively, these results highlight nnMIL’s ability to generalize across both expression- and genome-level biomarkers, linking histomorphological features to underlying molecular alterations.
+For gene mutation prediction (\textit{BRAF}, \textit{KRAS} and \textit{IDH}), nnMIL ranked first in four of the six mutation prediction settings.
+In addition, nnMIL outperformed all comparison methods in WGD and TMB prediction, achieving high AUCs of 0.845 and 0.876, respectively, and also attained the second-best performance on aneuploidy regression (Pearson's r = 0.630 $vs$ 0.637 for TransMIL\cite{shao2021transmil}).
+Collectively, these results highlight nnMIL's ability to generalize across both expression- and genome-level biomarkers, linking histomorphological features to underlying molecular alterations.